nogueiraantonio/dscpe-widget-property-editor/README.md

 }
 ```

-#### Configure your 3DDashboard
+### Configure your 3DDashboard

 Last required step is to be trusted by your 3DDashboard server.
 We have to add the previously created Certificate Authority to the java trusted store (as
-3DDashboard HTTPS is served by Tomee, using java store mechanism).
+3DDashboard HTTPS is served by TomEE, using java store mechanism).

 Copy the `rootCA.pem` on the machine running the 3DDashboard.
 Stop the 3DDashboard.
 Open a terminal where the `rootCA.pem` file is located and run the following
 command (as administrator):